sungsoo/sungsoo.github.io/_posts/2013-10-21-presentation-jobs.md

 ### Rehearse, Rehearse, Rehearse...

 * Spend the time to rehearse

+### Last slide
-* To say lately...
+To say lastly...
 "One more thing..."

 ### References